DeadmanXXXII/Free_Education/README.md

 - vAPI
 - Aurora agent lite
 - Velociraptor
-- You can download from source forge or build some yourself.
+- You can download from source forge etc find a home lab or build some yourself and go.

 ## Free Educational Sites